Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 This document, the Software Carbon Intensity technical specification, describes how to calculate the carbon intensity of a software application.
 It describes the methodology of calculating the total carbon emissions and the selection criteria to turn the total into a rate that can be used to achieve real-world, physical emissions reductions, also known as abatement.

+## Versions

+### Version Alpha

+The goal of the Alpha release of the Software Carbon Intensity (SCI) Specification is to agree on a baseline understanding of how to calculate an SCI score.
+The core characteristics, exclusions, software boundaries, and the methodology associated with the calculation.
+The intention is to gather feedback through the application of the SCI to various case studies and use cases.

+Alpha signals that we are ready for early feedback, that this is not the final version and that this will change based on the feedback.
+It’s a milestone on the journey to 1.0.

 ## References
 ### Normative References